gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 For the wider-range of use cases supported, we consider Kubernetes the better solution in general.
 Point Kubernetes.

 Vercel: 🏀 🏀 🏀 - Kubernetes: 🏀 🏀 🏀

+CTA: Linkedin event where we walk thourgh the static site hosting